checkly/checkly-cli/README.md

 ## Reference

-### `npx checkly test [FILES]`
+### `npx checkly test`

 Executes all the checks in the scope of your project on the Checkly cloud infrastructure.
 You can specify files to run by appending a pattern, e.g. `npx checkly test home.spec.js api`.

+This very powerful when combined with passing environment variables using one of the flags `--env` or `--env-file` as you can target staging, test and preview environment with specific URLs, credentials and other common variables that differ between environments.

-- `--run-location <location>`: Run checks against a specified location, e.g. `eu-west-1`.
+- `--location <location>` or `-l`: Run checks against a specified location, e.g. `eu-west-1`.
 Defaults to `us-east-1`.
-- `--grep <pattern>`: Only run checks where the check name matches a regular expression.
+- `--grep <pattern>` or `-g`: Only run checks where the check name matches a regular expression.
+- `--env <key=value>` or `-e`: Pass environment variables to the check execution runtime.
+Variables passed here overwrite any existing variables stored in your Checkly account.
+- `--env-file`: You can read variables from a `.env` file by passing the file path e.g. `--env-file="./.env"`

 ### `npx checkly deploy`

-Deploys all your checks and associated resouces like alert channels to your Checkly account.
+Deploys all your checks and associated resources like alert channels to your Checkly account.

+- `--force` or `-f`: Skips the confirmation dialog when deploying.
+Handy in CI environments.

 # Authentication